TIGRLab/tigrlab.github.io/_posts/database/2016-01-03-xnat-naming.md

 In some studies, special subjects are being acquired (for example, traveling human phantoms to test scanner reliability between sites, or test-retest repeat scans to assess signal variability within sites).
 We can mark these by inserting a letter code in front of the subject code:

-+ P -- human phantom
++ `P` -- human phantom
-+ R -- test-retest repeat scan
++ `R` -- test-retest repeat scan

+Naming is otherwise the same as for normal participants:

 + `[STUDY]_[SITE]_[SUBJECT]_[SESSION]_[REPEAT]`
 + `SPN01_CMH_P009_01_01`